JamesLynchBond/Web-Games-ES7/README.md

 	jquery.min.js is free to use for anyone. js/jquery.min.js			Helper Utility library.

-	I, James Marion Lynch, am said author of this MIT licensed code base.
+	I, James Marion Lynch, said author of this MIT licensed code base.
-	No frameworks are used, except to say one file that uses jquery.
-	It is a collection of web pages, CSS, JavaScript99.5% of this code, written over a decade. wrote the 3D Graphics Library myself over a 10 year period.
+	No frameworks are used, except to say one file that uses jquery. llection of web pages, CSS, JavaScript99.5% of this code, written over a decade. wrote the 3D Graphics Library myself over a 10 year period.
 	I used the JavaScript's (ES6) class keyword to create Vec3, Vec4, Mat4, Quat, Camera.
 	All the classes inherit from the parent super class Float32Array[].